 Change the second paragraph as follows

 When a responder TXSS is performed during an RSS, the responder shall transmit an SSW-Ack frame to the initiator to perform an SSW ack procedure.
-The SSW-Ack frame shall be transmitted through the sector identified by the value of the Sector Select field and the DMG Antenna Select field received from the initiator in the last SSW-Feedback frame if the RSS comprised of SSW frames, and by the value of the Sector Select field, Sector Select MSB field and the DMG Antenna Select field received from the initiator in the last SSW-Feedback frame if the RSS comprised of Short SSW packets.Change the last paragraph as follows
+The SSW-Ack frame shall be transmitted through the sector identified by the value of the Sector Select field and the DMG Antenna Select field received from the initiator in the last SSW-Feedback frame if the RSS comprises SSW frames, and by the value of the Sector Select field, Sector Select MSB field and the DMG Antenna Select field received from the initiator in the last SSW-Feedback frame if the RSS comprises Short SSW packets.
+If the RSS comprises Short SSW packets, the Sector Select field and the Sector Select MSB field in the SSW-Ack frame shall be set to values corresponding to a sector from the same initiator DMG antenna that was used to transmit the preceding SSW Feedback frame.
+The values should be based on the reception quality measured over the same DMG antenna used to transmit the current SSW-Ack frame and may correspond to a sector different from the sector indicated by the Short SSW Feedback field in Short SSW packets transmitted during the RSS.

+Change the last paragraph as follows

-At the start of an SSW ack procedure, the initiator should have its receive antenna array configured to a quasi-omni antenna pattern using the DMG antenna through which it received with the highest quality during the RSS, or the best receive sector if an RXSS has been performed during the RSS, and should not change its receive antenna configuration while it attempts to receive from the responder until the expected end of the SSW ack procedure.
+If the RSS comprises SSW frames, at the start of an SSW ack procedure, the initiator should have its receive antenna array configured to, a quasi-omni antenna pattern using the DMG antenna through which it received with the highest quality during the RSS, or the best receive sector if an RXSS has been performed during the RSS, and should not change its receive antenna configuration while it attempts to receive from the responder until the expected end of the SSW ack procedure.

+If the RSS comprises short SSW packets, at the start of an SSW ack procedure, the initiator should have its receive antenna array configured to a quasi-omni antenna pattern using the DMG antenna used to transmit the preceding SSW Feedback frame.